Akaban/coreml-vm/README.md

 This will return the value 55.

-Others example of code can be found in the folder `tests`
+Others example of code can be found in the folder `tests`.
+We can run some of these tests with the script `runtest.sh`

 ## What is implemented?